wiggin77/mp3copy/README.md

 Music players supporting USB drives and SD cards often only support the FAT file system and play media in the order files were written to the drive.

-This utility copies music files (MP3, AAC, M4A, ALAC, OGG, FLAC) and can sort by:
+This utility copies music files in the correct order (MP3, AAC, M4A, ALAC, OGG, FLAC) and can sort by:

 | option | description             |
 | ------ | -----------             |